-The AVC providers secure benefits on a money purchase basis for those members electing to pay AVCs.
-Members of the AVC schemes each receive an annual statement confirming the amounts held in their account and the movements in the year.
-The Fund relies on individual contributors to check that deductions are accurately reflected in the statements provided by the AVC provider.
-The Fund is administered by Westminster City Council, the largest scheme employer, who has paid £98.5m in contributions over the year to 31 March 2022.
-The Council incurred costs of £0.587m in the period 2021/22 (2020/21: £0.545m) in relation to the administration of the Fund and were reimbursed by the Fund for the expenses.
+The Fund is administered by Westminster City Council, the largest scheme employer, who has paid £21.6m in contributions over the year to 31 March 2023.
+The Council incurred costs of £0.528m in the period 2022/23 (2021/22: £0.587m) in relation to the administration of the Fund and were reimbursed by the Fund for the expenses.
 The Fund uses the same Banking and Control Service provider as WCC and no charge is made in respect of this.